NLarsen15/OTSO/README.md

 - Another issue you may encounter is a python 2 and python 3 conflict.
 If you are using python 3 for example f2py may need you to specify python 3 by typing `f2py3` during the compilation process, instead of just `f2py`.
 - (As more issues are found I will endeavour to keep this troubleshooting section up to date with any fixes for potential issues users may encounter)

+## Acknowledgments
+**Publication Acknowledgments**
+If you have used OTSO within your work, we kindly ask that you include it in the acknowledgement section of your publication.
+Two example acknowledgments are provided below depending on if you used the official release on Zenodo or GitHub repository:
+1. "We acknowledge the use of the OTSO tool, the latest official release of which can be found at [https://doi.org/10.5281/zenodo.7515928](https://doi.org/10.5281/zenodo.7515928)".
+2. We acknowledge the use of the OTSO tool, the GitHub repository of which can be found at [https://github.com/NLarsen15/OTSO](https://github.com/NLarsen15/OTSO)"

+**Community Acknowledgments**
+We would like to acknowledge the use of the fantastic IRBEM library in the development of OTSO, which proved an invaluable asset and greatly sped up development.
+The latest release of the IRBEM library can be found at [https://doi.org/10.5281/zenodo.6867552](https://doi.org/10.5281/zenodo.6867552.).
+We would also like to thank N. Tsyganenko for the development of the external magnetic field models and their code which are used within OTSO.
+A wider thanks goes to the space physics community who, through the use of OTSO, provide invaluable feedback, advice on improvements, and bug reporting.
+All discussions and advice have aided in the continual development and improvement of OTSO, allowing it to fullfil its aim of being a community-driven open-source tool.

 ## Publications Using OTSO
 - Walter, M., Gnebner, C., Heber, B., Herbst, K., Krüger, H., Krüger, H. G., et al. (2024).
 Measurements of cosmic rays by a mini-neutron monitor at Neumayer III from 2014 to 2017.
 Space Weather, 22, e2023SW003596. https://doi.org/10.1029/2023SW003596
 - Larsen, N., & Mishev, A. (2024).
 Relationship between NM data and radiation dose at aviation altitudes during GLE events.
 Space Weather, 22, e2024SW003885. https://doi.org/10.1029/2024SW003885